Routing traffic in Meshnet

 Using the model above as an example, while routing traffic from your laptop through the home computer, you can access the local web server using its LAN IP address, as shown:

 The traffic routing feature is available on all devices compatible with Meshnet.
-However, due to technical constraints, only certain devices have the capability to serve as hosts.
+However, due to technical constraints, only certain devices can serve as hosts.

 The table below acts as a reference point to check whether your device can act as a traffic routing host or only as a client.